cap-js-community/odata-v2-adapter/README.md

 })();
 ```

-- Run `node index.js` to start your server
+- Run `node index` to start your server
     - OData v2 service will be availabe at http://localhost:4004/v2/service
     - OData v4 service will be availabe at http://localhost:4004/service